devkamiki/obsp-hexo/source/contact/index.md

 [Email](mailto:yuki@obsp.de) and response should be within 12 hours.
 If you want encryption, this is my OpenPGP fingerprint and you should be able to find my public key on keys.openpgp.org:`38FF 0A1F 3A89 A24D EC6F DE71 CB33 4844 E3EF BE9B`.
 Kindly note that there may be circumstances that I am not with my laptop or telephone and just being too lazy to de-crypt your email, therefore it may take 24 hours before I reply.

 [Matrix](https://matrix.to/#/@yu:tchncs.de) if you would like to chat instead of writing letters.
-If you trust your matrix home server, your client provider, my client provider (Fluffychat) and my home server (matrix.org), please send me a message.
+If you trust your matrix home server, your client provider, my client provider (Fluffychat & Element) and my home server (tchncs.de), please send me a message.
 Otherwise, please do not do so.

 [Fediverse](https://stelpolva.moe/@p), this is where I do shit-posting. **The maintainer of this Sharkey instance is amazing, kudos.**